vinamrsachdeva/minerals/README.md

 # minerals

-This repository contains data relevant to India's annual natural resource (coal, minerals, oil, natural gas, forest) rents from 1971 to 2021 taken curated and estimated using several World Bank datasets.
+This repository contains data relevant to India's annual natural resource (coal, "minerals", oil, natural gas, forest) rents from 1971 to 2021 taken curated and estimated using several World Bank datasets.

 ## Datasets